Hospice and Palliative Medicine Fellowship Program

 All participating sites for the Fellowship are located in the Hudson Valley region and offer a patient population that is diverse and representative of the diagnoses and palliative care needs for training, including patients with varied socioeconomic and cultural backgrounds.
 Fellows will rotate through multiple participating sites including adult, geriatric, and pediatric populations, offering a range of diagnoses and care needs.
 Our fellows will gain appropriate competency in caring for the broad range of patient populations and their common to complex diagnoses, including their palliative care needs associated with their advanced acute and chronic conditions.
 Nuvance Health operates within a growing community hospital system to provide patient-centered care and serve the diversified communities in the area.
 The Hospice and Palliative Medicine Fellowship Program allows fellows to experience the continuation of care provided in hospital, home hospice, and outpatient palliative care services in the area.
 This provides a greater clinical and educational training experience for the fellows.

 During these experiences, fellows will develop expert skills in planning and implementing care plans that are specific to each patient’s needs, as well as those of their families and caregivers.
-Fellows with elicit and then match a patient’s goals for their healthcare and life with an appropriate plan of care, accounting for social and family situation, disease burden, symptom management, and prognosis.
+Fellows will elicit and then match a patient’s goals for their healthcare and life with an appropriate plan of care, accounting for social and family situation, disease burden, symptom management, and prognosis.
 All participating sites will offer fellows uninhibited access to a diverse patient demographic.
 These various locations will provide ample clinical encounters where they will develop the ability to collaborate with other specialties through a variety of hands-on experiences.
 All required rotations are fully offered including Inpatient Palliative Medicine Consult Service, Hospice Care, Pediatrics, Long-Term Care, and Continuity/Longitudinal Clinic.
-In addition, focused experiences are offered, including Inpatient Geriatric-Psychiatry, Home Based Palliative Care, Medical Oncology, Radiation Oncology, and Interventional Pain Management.
+In addition, focused experiences are offered, including Inpatient Geriatric-Psychiatry, Medical Oncology, Radiation Oncology, and Interventional Pain Management.
 To ensure fellows can build expertise related to their own unique career needs, a full 8 weeks of elective time is offered.

 SCHEDULE AT A GLANCE:

-Number of 4-Week Blocks- Rotations
+Thirteen 4-Week Blocks- Rotations

-- 3 blocks – Hospice
+• 3 blocks – Hospice

-- 1 block – Pediatrics & Long-Term Care
+• 1 block – Pediatrics & Long-Term Care

-- 2 blocks – Elective Time
+• 2 blocks – Elective Time

 Inpatient Palliative Medicine Consult Service